-In FY19/20 73,991 Riverside County residents were engaged by Prevention and Early Intervention outreach and service programs.
+In FY19/20, Prevention and Early Intervention outreach and service programs engaged 73,991 Riverside County residents.
 Of those, 2,311 individuals and families participated in PEI programs (excluding outreach).
 The following details the demographics of the participants.

 Table 1